|Nutrition Facts (per serving)|

 Living the ketogenic lifestyle around the holidays doesn’t have to be difficult or involve tons of sacrifice.
 Use this cornbread recipe as a tasty side dish for your Thanksgiving turkey or Christmas ham, or use it as the base for a keto-friendly stuffing.
 This recipe is so quick and easy, you can even whip it up on a regular weeknight.

 This keto-friendly recipe will satisfy all of your classic cornbread cravings without weighing you down.
 Almond and coconut flours are substituted for the traditional cornmeal and wheat flours, which are not permitted flours on the keto diet.
 But the texture is surprisingly similar, even without the wheat and carbs.

 With only a handful of ingredients and one bowl, this recipe is simple to make and yields great results.
-The instructions are easy and there aren’t any strange ingredients required—you can find the coconut and almond flours at most grocery stores.
+The instructions are easy and there aren’t any hard to get ingredients required—you can find the coconut and almond flours at most grocery stores.

 You can easily make this cornbread ahead of time and freeze it until you are ready to eat.
 Serve it with a generous helping of butter.
 Jalapeños, bacon, and cheddar cheese all make terrific add-ins and take this basic recipe to the next level—and they keep the recipe keto-friendly, too.